lantchou/xilinx-secded-smol/README.md

 # Xilinx SEC-DED Smol

-A toy implementation of the SEC-DED code as used in Xilinx's Coolrunner II CLPD.
+A toy implementation of the SEC-DED code as used in Xilinx's Coolrunner II CPLD.